dermatologist/cql-exec-vsac/README.md

+### *This fork adds experimental support for other FHIR Endpoints as ValueSet sources!*
+FHIR Endpoints can be specified by passing the `fhirBaseUrl` parameter to the `ensureValueSetsWithAPIKey` or via the `FHIR_BASE_URL` environment variable.
+(Note that the `fhirBaseUrl` parameter is optional and the UMLS key is ignored when used with an external FHIR server URL)

 # CQL Execution VSAC Code Service

 This project establishes a VSAC-enabled code service module for use with the CQL Execution Engine.
 This allows the